Asian markets drop as Fed minutes cause fresh rate hike woe

 Bets on a more dovish approach in the new year had been boosted by data showing inflation came down quicker in July than expected.
 That helped drive a rally in equities from their June lows and weighed on the dollar.

-However, the realisation that policy would likely stay restrictive undermined the sense of optimism, pushing all three indexes on Wall Street down Wednesday for the first time in four days with the tech-heavy Nasdaq taking the biggest hit.
+But the realisation that policy would likely stay restrictive undermined the sense of optimism, pushing all three indexes on Wall Street down Wednesday with the tech-heavy Nasdaq taking the biggest hit, while the dollar rallied and extended gains in Asia.

 And news that UK inflation spiked above 10 per cent for the first time since 1982 added to the downbeat mood.

-Tokyo, Hong Kong, Sydney, Shanghai, Seoul, Taipei, Wellington and Manila were all well down.
+Tokyo, Hong Kong, Sydney, Shanghai, Seoul, Taipei, Mumbai, Wellington and Bangkok were down, though Singapore, Manila and Jakarta edged up.

-“While the... minutes continue to emphasise the need to contain inflation, there is also an emerging concern the Fed could tighten more than necessary,” Christopher Low, of FHN Financial, said.

 The announcements came after Beijing on Monday cut interest rates in a surprise move, before Premier Li Keqiang called on six key provinces — accounting for about 40 per cent of the economy — to bolster pro-growth policies.